laniyadapo/housepricingportfolio/README.md

 Model | Score
 ------------ | -------------
-LassoRegressor | MAE: ~0.129181
+LassoRegressor | MAE: ~0.080010
-RandomForestRegressor | MAE: ~0.089335
+RandomForestRegressor | MAE: ~0.089148
-GradientBoostingRegressor | MAE: ~0.089001
+GradientBoostingRegressor | MAE: ~0.082967
-RidgeRegressor | MAE: ~ 0.093270
+RidgeRegressor | MAE: ~ 0.082026

 5. Select best model
-   - GradientBoostingRegressor model has the lowest MSE, hence it is selected for the SalePrice prediction with the test dataset
+   - Lasso Regression model has the lowest MSE, hence it is selected for the SalePrice prediction with the test dataset

 ### MODEL DEPLOYMENT

 1. Train best model selected on the entire training data.
 2. Score the Test Dataset
-   - Create new feature "HouseAge" using the YearBuilt feature.
-   - Convert datatypes for the following features with integer but actually string in nature from data description.
-     - OverallQual
-   - Convert some of the categorical values to numeric based on data description.
-     - Neighborhood, ExterQual, BsmtQual, FireplaceQu, GarageCond, GarageQual, BsmtFinType1, HeatingQC, KitchenQual, GarageFinish, BsmtExposure
-   - Encode all categorical features
-   - Normalize all numeric feature in preparation for modeling
+   - Perform same level of feature engineering performed on the Training set data earlier in the project on the Testing Data.
-   - Confirm test data matches the shape of the train dataset
+   - Confirm the shape of the testing and traing data matches.
    - Deploy the model on the test data to predict SalePrice
    - Combine the test data 'Id' and the predicted SalePrice into a dataframe
    - Combine the original test data with the predicted SalePrice and export to csv as a deliverable